CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 Delete measures at the specified position and length for the currently selected track or all song tracks.

+### Enter Lyrics with Phoneme

+Enter lyrics with phonemic symbol.

+When this option is on, the input mode switches to phoneme input mode, and the background of the lyrics input field changes to blue-grey.

+### Automatically Split English Lyrics

+Automatically divide into one syllable per note when entering English lyrics.

+\* The division position in the notation may be incorrect due to automatic estimation.

+### Auto Collectively Selection

+When dragging a note, if there are any adjustments within the range, they are automatically collectively selected.

+\* Vertical movement is triggered by pitch (PIT) and horizontal movement is triggered by parameters other than timing (TMG).

+### Common Key Signatures

+When this option is enabled, the Key Signature set on the selected track will be applied to all song tracks and will remain synchronized thereafter.

 ### Other Track Notes

 Select whether or not to display notes from other song tracks in the Score editing screen.